 Your journey through time begins here.
-The reception area contains several exhibits including a plaque carved in the workshops of Robert Thompson, the famous Mouseman of Kilburn.
+The reception contains several exhibits including a plaque carved in the workshops of Robert Thompson, the famous Mouseman of Kilburn.
 You can find books, postcards and tourist information here too.

 The Thomas Lord Room